Get

 Exercise 🐕

-A Leonberger is a massive dog breed, and because of their size, they really don’t need a ton of exercise.
+The Leonberger’s size is impressive, this is a massive dog breed, and because this, they really don’t need a ton of exercise.
 Often one or two walks that last between 15 and 20 minutes each should be more than enough.

 However, the tradeoff is that because of their massive size, they need a large yard to run around and play in.
 You won’t be able to meet their exercise needs inside your home.
 We don’t recommend getting a Leonberger unless you have a large outdoor space where they can run around and play throughout the day.